 Note that in general the PLL drives SCLK, and the incoming LCLK is generally derived externally from SCLK.
-If the PLL is disabled, SCLK will stop running regardless of the setting of SCLK PWR, internal clocking will stop regardless of the setting of ICLK PWR, sync signal clocking will stop regardless of the setting of SYNC PWR, and external circuitry running off SCLK will stop running.
+If the PLL is disabled, SCLK will stop running regardless of the setting of SCLK PWR, DDOTCLK will stop running regardless of the setting of DDOT PWR, internal clocking will stop regardless of the setting of ICLK PWR, sync signal clocking will stop regardless of the setting of SYNC PWR, and external circuitry running off SCLK and/or DDOTCLK will stop running.

-If REFCLK is used instead of the PLL the same effect can be achieved by stopping REFCLK.
+If EXTCLK is used instead of the PLL the same effect can be achieved by stopping EXTCLK.